haiku/website/content/get-haiku/r1beta5/_index.md

 Trusted comment: timestamp:1726198843	file:haiku-r1beta5-x86_64-anyboot.iso	hashed
 ```

+`Signature and comment signature verified` confirms the integrity of the obtained images, and they
+have not been tampered with since being signed by Haiku, Inc. at release.

 ## Upgrading from R1/beta4

+{{< alert-warning "Warning: only upgrading from Beta 4 is supported!"
+"It may be possible to upgrade from prior development images, but this is untested and you may run into unknown problems." >}}
 There is an upgrade path available for users that are currently using Haiku R1/beta4.
 If you want to do this upgrade, you will have to use the Terminal to issue some commands.
-To do so,

-{{< alert-warning "Warning: only upgrading from Beta 4 is supported!"
-"It may be possible to upgrade from prior development images, but this is untested and you may run into unknown problems." >}}

 The following commands will replace your existing "Haiku" and "HaikuPorts" repositories with their R1/beta5 equivalents: